tutumcloud/builder/README.md

 Create a file in your repository in a folder called `hooks` with those names and the builder will execute them before and after each step.

+# Environment Variables

+The following environment variables are available for testing, when executing the docker-compose.test.yml file; and during the execution of Hooks.

+* GIT_BRANCH which contains the name of the branch that is currently being tested
+* GIT_TAG which contains the branch/tag/commit being tested
+* GIT_SHA1 which contains the commmit hash of the tag being tested
+* IMAGE_NAME which contains the name of the docker repository being built (not defined for automated tests triggered outside of an automated build)
+You can use the above environment variables by setting them in your sut service:

 # Notes